narsisn/waterqa/README.md

 # waterqa: Water quality analyses using spark

-This repositroy contains s the results of descriptive and predictive analyses on the KU-MWQ dataset.
+This repositroy contains the results of descriptive and predictive analyses on the KU-MWQ dataset.
 These analyses have been implemented in two separate Container-based and VM-based clustered environments.

 # Implementation Infrastructure
 **1.Three Nodes Container-Based Cluster Using Docker Compose**

-In this section, a three-node cluster has been set up using Docker Compose, whose main purpose is to execute Jupyter notebooks containing the result visualization.
+In this section, a three-node cluster has been set up using Docker Compose, whosIranian Smart Fashion Search Enginee main purpose is to execute Jupyter notebooks containing the result visualization.
 Actually, I have created these docker images (2 Spark nodes and 1 Jupyter node) so that .ipynb files can be executed by you on spark and you can see the results.

 - Install docker and docker-compose packages: